 Check Battery Usage

-The Battery Usage feature allows you to see which apps eat a lot of battery life and cause iPhone overheating issue.
+The Battery Usage feature allows you to see which apps eat a lot of battery life and cause iPhone overheating issues.
 Here are the steps to check Battery Usage on your iPhone:

 - Go to Settings >> scroll down, tap on Battery